 Scans and Shuttle Missions in Star Trek Timelines

 Two notes about the shuttles: 1) failures get you trainers, which you use to upgrade crew; 2) the chance of winning means any particular shuttle can fail.
-Yes, even a 99% chance will occasionally fail.
+Yes, even a 99% chance will fail.
 Alternatively, this means that a 1% chance should occasionally pass.
 We will discuss bugs, Random Number Generators, and general gripes at the end.
-Below’s a quick video of how to crew a shuttle with a boost.
-Note: at the beginning of your playing the game, you will have 30 second shuttles.
+Here’s a quick video of how to crew a shuttle with a boost.
+Note: at the beginning, you will have 30 second shuttles.
 Eventually they will all take 3 hours.
 Difficulty increases with each successful run.
 I will show how a boost changes the odds.
 I do not generally use boosts except in events unless I really need a specific item.